 ‘What is important Is the impact and influence [Mesmer] had on the subsequent development of psychiatry.
 It would indeed be no exaggeration to say that he was one of the world’s first psycho-therapists’ (JRSM, Vol.lt5, no.7, July 1992, p.353).

-‘Shamans used therapeutic techniques such as group sharing psychodrama, dream analysis, suggestion, hypnosis, guided imagery [visualization], and psychedelic therapy for centuries before they were rediscovered by modern psychologists’ (Fritjof Capra, ‘The Turning Point: Science, Society and the Rising Culture’, Flamingo/Collins, 1952, p.337). [emphasis added]
+‘Shamans used therapeutic techniques such as group sharing psychodrama, dream analysis, suggestion, hypnosis, guided imagery [visualization], and psychedelic therapy for centuries before they were rediscovered by modern psychologists.’
+(Fritjof Capra, ‘The Turning Point: Science, Society and the Rising Culture’, Flamingo/Collins, 1952, p.337). [emphasis added]

-Just as the Western psychologists are proffering ancient shamanistic practices in a guise which is more palatable to the uninitiated Westerner, so the professing Christian churches which peddle religious fainting have simply made the Possession-Trance state of Shamanism more readily acceptable to the undiscerning sheep who attend their heated meetings.
+Just as the Western psychologists are proffering ancient shamanistic practises in a guise which is more palatable to the uninitiated Westerner, so the professing Christian churches which peddle religious fainting have simply made the Possession-Trance state of Shamanism more readily acceptable to the undiscerning sheep who attend their heated meetings.
 These are the true origins of the strange phenomena which are being so widely reported today and which are bringing the gospel and Church of Jesus Christ into so much disrepute.

 Can It Rightly Be Described As A Revival?

 We have seen that there is no biblical support for the ‘Slain in the Spirit’ experience, and that its origins are anything but Christian.
-Before we examine the claim that the Holy Spirit is the inspiration behind the phenomenon, let us see whether these unusual occurrences could be considered as a. ‘revival’, as is often claimed by its advocates.
+Before we examine the claim that the Holy Spirit is the inspiration behind the phenomenon, let us see whether these unusual occurrences could be considered as a ‘revival’, as is often claimed by its advocates.

-A genuine revival of Christian spirituality fosters a profound sense of the awesome holiness of God and a piercing awareness of one a own sin (Isa.6:5; Job 42:5-6; Lk.5:8).
+A genuine revival of Christian spirituality fosters a profound sense of the awesome holiness of God and a piercing awareness of one’s own sin (Isa.6:5; Job 42:5-6; Lk.5:8).
 It engenders a desire to obey Christ’s Law and the teachings of the Apostles whom He appointed, coupled with a humble and orderly partaking in the Lord’s Supper (Acts 2:42).